-I’ve put together 25 plus suggestions for day trips from Calgary you can do in all the seasons with the hope that some of these recommendations are completely new to you.
-I think there should be something for everyone on this list no matter what your age or fitness level.
-There’s a lot to explore nearby from prairies to mountains, lakes to rivers along with a fine selection of provincial and national parks to visit.
+I’ve put together 25 plus suggestions for day trips from Calgary you can do across the seasons with the hope that some of these recommendations are completely new to you.
+I think there should be something for everyone on this list no matter what your interests, age or fitness level.
+There’s a lot to explore within a few hours of Calgary from prairies to the Rocky Mountains, lakes to rivers, along with a selection of provincial and national parks to visit.

 The Ellis Bird Farm is one of the best day trips from Calgary or Edmonton – especially with kids.
 In just a few hours you will get excited about the cutting edge research done with geolocators that indicate where each bird has flown around the world.
 You’ll come away impressed with the relationship with MEGlobal Canada and the beauty of the gardens will lure you back for another visit.

 There’s also a café on the property that serves delicious food – so be sure to include a trip to Ellis Farm from Calgary in the summer.

 Driving time: Approximately 1 hour and 20 minutes one way.

 Best time to go: Late spring till mid-fall

 The pretty town of Sundre is located on the Red Deer River in Alberta’s farm country.
 It’s a great place to visit if you love adventure for the Red Deer River offers an exceptional rafting experience.
 Enjoy the thrill of some big rapids over a pretty 28 km stretch.
 When you’re finished head back into town for some delicious food at Kodiak BBQ.